Deducteam/lambdapi/CONTRIBUTING.md

 Contributions to `lambdapi` are very welcome!
 Here are some guidelines for contributing to this project.

+For contributing on the User Manual, see `docs/README.md`.

 Branching and pull-request policy
 ---------------------------------